 - – Las Americas is a non-profit dedicated to serving the legal needs of low income immigrants, including refugees and battered women.
 Las Americas lawyers and staff are committed to providing high quality legal representation to those who otherwise would not be able to afford it.
 Las Americas specializes in asylum and crime victim visas, including VAWA and U-visas.
 Legal interns will help with research, client intake, gathering supporting documents, drafting briefs, preparing for court and more.
 Intermediate Spanish speakers are preferred; this site is ideal for students interested in immigration law.

-There will be more applicants than we can place.
-Thus, ASB features a competitive application process.
 When choosing applicants, the student leaders will consider factors including general interest in ASB and general commitment to public service.
 Upper-classmen and advanced Spanish speakers are preferred for some placements.
 We strongly encourage applicants from every class year and from any legal background to apply.
 If an applicant is not placed, he or she will be added to a wait list.

 Applications must also be accompanied by the applicant’s $100 deposit.
 This deposit covers the entire cost of the trip for each participant.
 If an applicant is not placed, his or her deposit will be refunded.
 If an applicant is placed, his or her deposit is cashed.
 Should a placed applicant choose to withdraw from the ASB program, his or her deposit will not be refunded.